msupply-foundation/msupply_docs/content/mobile/items_stock/stocktakes.md

 </div>

-Let's learn how to do a stocktake… Using mSupply Mobile makes doing stocktake a lot easier than before!
+Let's learn how to do a stocktake.
+Using mSupply Mobile makes doing stocktake a lot easier than before!

 ### Click on Stocktakes